RishabSA/Sketch2Graphviz/README.md

 ### Retrieval-Augmented Generation (RAG) and Vector Database

 PostgreSQL and PGVector were used to store Graphviz code and embedding pairs for retrieval at inference-time.
-The top 5 most similar Graphviz codes are retrived by a similarity search by vector distance between the provided embedding at inference-time and those stored in the vector DB.
-The most similar Graphviz codes were then provided to the Sketch2Graphviz model for full generation as few-shot prompting.
+The top-K most similar Graphviz codes are retrived by a similarity search by Euclidean L2 vector distance between the provided embedding at inference-time and those stored in the vector DB.
+The top-K most similar Graphviz codes corresponding to the most similar embeddings were then provided as context to the Sketch2Graphviz model for full generation as few-shot prompting.

 Utilizing Retrieval-Augmented Generation (RAG) through the vector similarity search significantly improved the quality of results through few-shot prompting, leading to noticable differences in the alignment of the target and generated Graphviz codes.